 Recently, there have been many new and exciting opportunities for expansion regarding the conference, which includes a name change because of a larger mission.
-In 2015, the conference title was changed to the Annual International Human Trafficking & Social Justice Conference.
+In 2015, the conference title was changed to the International Human Trafficking & Social Justice Conference.
 The concept of social justice will expand topics at the conference to include many of the injustices seen in the world today.

 We greatly appreciate those who have brought the conference this far.
 Change is hard, but is also necessary.
 All are welcome to join us in sharing knowledge and diverse perspectives at the conference.
 Our conference has a maximum of 12 continuing education credits pending for social work, counseling, marriage & family therapy, chemical dependency, nursing, health education, public health, and law.

 "This conference is an amazing experience where we see a person connect to a new thought, the heart open to vulnerable and stigmatized people, individuals find commonalities across the globe, the brain challenged to think a new way, and where great community collaborations begin.
 We go beyond the idea of rescue and restore to have a profound understanding of emancipation and liberation."